What is a Leak?

 Is it rigid or flexible?

-Does it have hidden internal volumes that may affect leak measurements?
+Does it have hidden internal volumes that may affect leak

 Are parts at ambient temperature?